apache/airflow/docs/apache-airflow/start/docker.rst

 Running Airflow in Docker
 #########################

-This quick-start guide will allow you to quickly start Airflow with :doc:`CeleryExecutor </executor/celery>` in Docker.
-This is the fastest way to start Airflow.
+This quick-start guide will allow you to quickly get Airflow up and running with :doc:`CeleryExecutor </executor/celery>` in Docker.
+For running airflow in production, we recommend running on kubernetes with the official helm chart.

 Customizing the quick-start Docker Compose
 ==========================================